 However, if you’re concerned about staining with Wardee’s recipe, use a little less clay or more coconut oil to “thin” the mixture.
 Or, apply a small amount of natural stain remover prior to washing clothing.

 The mark was so faint, though, that I wouldn’t have noticed it without looking for it.
 Because most people usually wouldn’t have such a high volume of deodorant on their shirt anyway, I wouldn’t “sweat” it at all (pun intended). 🙂

 My Final Choice

 My top choice overall is Wardee’s recipe.
 I really appreciated its effectiveness and the health benefits of the clay.

-But because I really enjoyed the shea butter in Wellness Mama’s recipe, I plan to experiment with adding that into my own version of Wardee’s recipe.
+However, I also enjoyed the shea butter in Wellness Mama’s recipe.
+So I plan to experiment with adding that into my own version of Wardee’s recipe.
 It isn’t needed, but the texture and moisturizing effects were so pleasing that I think it will make the best deodorant for my family.